|

 Ireana told him once.

-not disturb the water, but returned existential
+It did not disturb the water, but reported existential

-was invisible.
+invisible."
 Someone in the Theta Si system could see him, but

-not Vejhon.
-They would need a pretty big telecsope.
+not without a really big telecsope.

 Kor froze and stuck